thiagoelbert/HomodyneTomography/README.md

 ## 2) Get this repository

 - If you already have the folder, skip.
-- Otherwise, download/clone into a local directory.
+- Otherwise, download the source from GitHub: https://github.com/thiagoelbert/HomodyneTomography (Code → Download ZIP) and unzip it.

 You should see files like `run_tomography.py`, the `Reconstruction_core` folder, and `Data visualization`.

 ## 3) Create a virtual environment (recommended)